Opera House Arts

-We offer a year-round schedule of professional theater, music, film, dance, educational programs, community events, and more.
-Opera House Arts’ programs serve all of Hancock County’s winter and summer residents and visitors, with a special emphasis on the residents of Deer Isle and the Blue Hill Peninsula.
+We offer a year-round schedule of professional theatre, music, film, dance, educational programs, community events, and more.
+Opera House Arts’ programs serve all of Hancock County’s winter and summer residents and visitors, with a special emphasis on the residents of Deer Isle and the Blue Hill peninsula.

 Residents of a fictional place called Almost, Maine will take the stage on August 10 – 20 to share the consequences of falling in and out of love against the backdrop of a cold winter’s night.
 Directed by summer artistic director Kathryn Markey, Opera House Arts (OHA) will be the first professional theatre company to produce the recently published fourth revised edition of the play.
 “It’s a perfect match, OHA and Almost, Maine,” said playwright and Maine native John Cariani, “OHA is the rare rural professional theatre company.
 Almost, Maine is the rare contemporary play that features rural Americans.”

 Summer concerts begin with Ray Duncan and “Under the Greenwood Tree” on June 24 at the Burnt Cove Church.
 “Groove Master” Herlin Riley headlines the 23rd annual Deer Isle Jazz Festival on July 14 – 15.
 And show tunes return to the Stonington Opera House for two nights this summer, with Broadway Comes to Stonington on July 25 and Act II Broadway (…bent!) on July 27.
 The summer season wraps up with cover band Being Petty on September 2.

 Opera House Arts has a rich history with over 20 years of production history.

 Explore our past performances.